Ada-Developers-Academy/daily-curriculum/topic_resources/rails/validations.md

 ## Error Messages

-When there is a failed validation.
-ActiveRecord keeps track of which column(s) caused the failure.
+When there is a failed validation ActiveRecord keeps track of which column(s) caused the failure.
 ActiveRecord models have a "virtual" attribute called `errors`.
 This `errors` attribute is a hash of error messages.
 By default it is empty, but when a record is validated and fails this hash is updated with error messages about each failure.